Soko101/SLUGFEST/README.md

 # SLUGFEST
-Recreating my Professor remake of Twitter or X as it is now called This was a collaborative and hence each page was created by a different student, however I worked on the feed page and slimetrail
+# Recreating my Professor remake of Twitter or X as it is now called.

+# This was a collaborative and hence each page was created by a different student, however I worked on the feed page and slimetrail.

-Below is just a summary/architecure of the feed page as an example feedpage.js:
+Below is just a summary/architecure of the feed page as an example:

+feedpage.js:
 Event Listener: